Toggle: English / Spanish

 Using CMV-negative blood products for transfusion

-Preventing AIDS avoids certain other diseases, including CMV, that can occur in people who have a weakened immune system.
-Certain people with AIDS who have a CD4 count of less than 50 cells/microliter should consider taking preventive treatment for CMV.
+Preventing HIV/AIDS avoids certain other diseases, including CMV, that can occur in people who have a weakened immune system.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.